 When I got married, there was so much pressure to buy a house, but thankfully, we decided against it and rented a house first.
 Had we bought a house right away, we would have been miserable and the house would have been in the wrong location and not at all what we wanted.

 Why Renting Before Buying is Important

 Location Matters More Than You Think

 Purchasing a home is a big decision, so location has to matter.
-For instance, there was once a time when I thought I could buy a townhouse and be happy, but then I had three kids my plans kind of changed.
+For instance, there was once a time when I thought I could buy a townhouse and be happy, but then I had three kids and my plans kind of changed.
 My kids like to be loud and love their room to run outside, so townhouse living would not have worked for us.
 Had we purchased the townhouse, we would have probably ended up with some less than happy neighbors and we would have been miserable.
-When you decide to buy a house you need to take into account how far you are from family, schools – for kids you may or may not already have, and weather in the winter.
+When you decide to buy a house you need to take into account how far you are from family, schools – for kids, you may or may not already have, and the weather in the winter.